-Interview Body Language: The Candidate’s Non-Verbal Communication
+Interview Body Language: Non-Verbal Communication

 By: Sharon Sayler

 As a body communications specialist, employers often ask me, “What nonverbal signals should I watch when conducting an interview that will help me know I have the right person?”
 It’s a good question, particularly in an economy where so many applicants apply for every position.